Anti-oppression psychotherapy: wellness in a time of racism

 As an African/Black woman, anti-violence activist, health researcher, and mental health practitioner, living with a visual disability for over 20 years, I have worked with many community members dealing with health struggles directly related to anti-Black racism and other forms of intersectional violence.

 I have discovered that discussions of the daily impact of racism are happening with friends, families, and trusted coworkers, in our journals, and sometimes in isolation.

 To try and help my clients deal with this, I worked with a colleague to develop and practice an innovative model we call anti-oppression psychotherapy.

 Anti-oppression psychotherapy addresses the delusion and confusion of trauma in the bodies and minds of the oppressed.
 Anti-oppression psychotherapy is a resistance and a revolutionary model that grows out of Black feminist and intersectional theories and practices.

-Anti-oppression psychotherapy examines the impacts and intersections of oppressions as they interact together.
-It interprets issues of racism as acts of trauma and violence to our health and it incorporates resistance strategies and healthy coping mechanisms — to help community members and clients through grief, loss, and identity formation.
+Anti-oppression psychotherapy examines the impacts and intersections of oppression as they interact together.
+It interprets issues of racism as acts of trauma and violence to our health, and it incorporates resistance strategies and healthy coping mechanisms — to help community members and clients through grief, loss, and identity formation.

-This anti-oppression psychotherapy model exists because the erasure of our grief, our loss, needs to be known, attended to, cared for, and supported — to survive continuous violence, battled daily from generation to generation.
+This anti-oppression psychotherapy model exists because the erasure of our grief and loss needs to be known, attended to, cared for, and supported — to survive continuous violence battled daily from generation to generation.

 Self and community care are critical to combating the effects of racism and intersectional violence.
 Anti-oppression psychotherapy addresses racism as a health determinant and gives the power to heal back to the communities who are suffering.